okcedric/odin-react-CV/README.md

-# CV Interactif - Odin Project
+# CV Application - Odin Project

-## Description

-Ce projet est un exercice réalisé dans le cadre du Odin Project.
-Il s'agit d'un CV interactif permettant aux utilisateurs de saisir et de visualiser leurs informations personnelles, éducatives et professionnelles.
+This project is an exercise completed as part of The Odin Project.
+It's an interactive CV that allows users to enter and view their personal, educational, and professional information